ansible-community/community-website/posts/archive/the-zen-of-ansible.md

 infrastructure, security, edge devices, or cloud services, my response has essentially been the same over the years.
 I have repeated it so often, that I have jokingly formulated the point into my own theorem on automation.
-So call it "Appnel\'s Theorem on Automation" if you will.
+So call it "Appnel's Theorem on Automation" if you will.

 If you are wondering what should be automated, look for anything anyone is typing into a Linux shell and clicking through in a user interface.